 Contact: [email protected]

-In response to Scholten’s victory, NARAL Pro-Choice America President Mini Timmaraju released the following statement:
+NARAL Pro-Choice America President Mini Timmaraju released the following statement in response:

-NARAL endorsed Scholten’s election as part of its largest-ever midterm electoral program to elect champions up and down the ballot during this critical moment in the fight for reproductive freedom.
-The program focuses on deep-field investments in phone banking, door knocking, youth organizing, and canvassing, along with a robust communications campaign to support endorsed candidates and ballot initiatives in Michigan, Pennsylvania, Georgia, California, Arizona, and Nevada.
-Read more about NARAL’s endorsed candidates here.
+NARAL endorsed Jordan as part of its largest-ever midterm electoral program to elect candidates up and down the ballot during this critical moment in the fight for reproductive freedom.
+The program focuses on deep field investments in phone banking, door knocking, youth organizing, and canvassing, along with a robust communications campaign to support endorsed candidates and ballot initiatives in Pennsylvania, Georgia, California, Michigan, Arizona, and Nevada.
+NARAL’s work in Georgia includes: